Find Affordable College Courses

 $28,264 Average Tuition & Fees

-You’ll be in good company if you decide to attend Montana State University.
-It ranked #5 on our 2023 Best Value Architecture/Urban Planning Schools in the Rocky Mountains Region list.
-Located in the remote town of Bozeman, MSU Bozeman is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Montana State University.
+The school came in at #5 on this year’s Best Value Architecture/Urban Planning Schools in the Rocky Mountains Region list.
+Located in the remote town of Bozeman, MSU Bozeman is a public school with a large student population.

-The average tuition and fees for an out-of-state undergraduate student at MSU Bozeman are $28,264 a year.
+Out-of-state tuition fees for undergraduate students at MSU Bozeman are $28,264 per year.
 Architecture & Related Services majors at MSU Bozeman take out an average of $24,500 in student loans while working on their egree.

 Read full report on Architecture & Related Services at Montana State University